Course & amenities

 IAAF Gold Label

 The Bank of America Chicago Marathon is recognized as a Gold Label event by the International Association of Athletics Federations (IAAF), the world’s governing body for athletics.
-Gold, silver and bronze labels are given each year to road races that satisfy a number of important criteria concerning the organizational standards of an event, course measurement, safety and medical standards, and media services.
+Gold, silver and bronze labels are given each year to road races that satisfy a number of important criteria concerning the organizational standards for an event, course measurement, safety and medical standards and media services.
 To learn more about the IAAF and Road Race Label Events visit iaaf.org.